-On a beautiful summer’s day a group of bloggers took a jaunt beyond the big smoke and headed to Ascot.
-The occasion, Polly from Follow Your Sunshine was in town and we chose to celebrate by having lunch at Coworth Park.
+On a beautiful summer’s day a group of bloggers took a jaunt beyond the big smoke and headed to Ascot for lunch at Coworth Park.

 Set within 240 acres of parkland in Berkshire, the country house is part of the five-star hotel group – The Dorchester Collection.

 We enjoyed an apéritif in the lounge with a selection of colourful cocktails perfect for summer.
 There was a Rhubarb Royale, Bellini, Fraise Clicquot and a Mojito.
-They certainly whet our appetite for the lunch ahead.
+Certainly whetting our appetite for the lunch ahead.

 Executive Chef Adam Smith’s menu takes you on journey through the English countryside with the finest British products.

 It begins from the moment you enter the elegant dining room.
-Elements of the countryside are present tin the decor too from the exquisite bronze oak leaf chandelier to the beautiful floral displays and nature inspired furnishings.
+Elements of the countryside are present in the decor too from the exquisite bronze oak leaf chandelier to the beautiful floral displays and nature inspired furnishings.

 Once the freshly baked bread arrived it meant only one thing – Over indulgence on my part.
 Completely inevitable, particularly when it’s accompanied with seaweed and chilli butter.
-Slightly regretted it when the rest of the courses arrived, but so worth it!
+Rookie mistake but so worth it!

 A trio of delightful canapés arrived before the main meal, with a special vegetarian selection for moi.
 My front-runner was the tasty chia seed crisp with avocado and mandarin.